Semigroup actions on sets and the Burnside ring: Categories of I-sets

 \section{Categories of I-sets}

-In this section, for a semigroup or a monoid $I$, we will define several categories whose objects are sets with an action of $I$ defined in the usual sense or in the sense of previous section.
-In each case the morphisms of the category will be $I$-equivariant functions defined according to the case being considered.
-In order to define objects of these categories we will first discuss semi-invertible actions and actions which are invertible on one side.
-Second we will show that the composition of two $I$-equivariant functions is an $I$-equivariant function under certain conditions.
-Finally we will give the definitions of categories of certain $I$-sets and discuss equivalences between some of these categories when $I$ is a group.
+Observe that when $I$ is a monoid, the usual categories of left (resp. right) actions of $I$ are just functor categories from $I$ to $\Set$, the category of sets.
+In this section, for a semigroup or a monoid $I$, we will define several categories whose class of objects are a subclass of the ``sets with an action of $I$" defined as in the sense of the previous section, so that they contains the usual category of left and right actions of $I$ as a full-subcategory.
+In each case the morphisms will be $I$-equivariant functions defined according to the case being considered.
+In order to define objects of these categories we will first discuss semi-reversible actions and actions which are reversible on one side.
+Secondly, we will show that the composition of two $I$-equivariant functions is an $I$-equivariant function under certain conditions.
+Finally we will give the definitions of categories of certain $I$-sets.